-Bourton-on-the-Water is one of the most scenic villages in the UK and makes for a great spring adventure.
-We have put together some ideas for you to enjoy a day out in the Cotswold village with family and friends this springtime.
+Bourton-on-the-Water is one of the most scenic villages in the UK and makes for a great autumn adventure.
+We have put together some ideas for you to enjoy a day out in the Cotswold village with family and friends this autumn.

 Start your day with a trip to meet the residents of Birdland Park and Gardens.
 Discover our pink feathered Flamingos inhabiting the river Windrush and the new additions to the Out of Africa enclosure.
-Then stop by the tortoises and furry creatures in the Close Encounters Areas before watching the lovable King Penguins make a splash at Penguin Shore.
+Then stop by and watch the lovable King Penguins make a splash at Penguin Shore.

 Taking visitors back over 65 million years, to a time when dinosaurs roamed the Cotswolds, explore the Jurassic Journey and spot over 30 species of prehistoric dinosaurs.

 Top tip!
-Arrive early to catch the first penguin feeding of the day taking place at 11:00 and enjoy a spot of lunch at the Flamingo Point Café afterwards if you’re feeling peckish!
+Enjoy a spot of lunch at the Flamingo Point Café if you’re feeling peckish!

 Next, take the short walk from Birdland into the centre of Bourton-on-the-Water and dip your toes in the River Windrush, which runs through the village.
 Iconic for its low, stone bridges, the village is also known as ‘the Venice of the Cotswolds’ because of these!